iamgio/pikt/README.md

 ## Building
 The [downloadable archive](#begin) is already built off the latest GitHub commit.
-If you wish to build it yourself from source just run `mvn clean install`.
+If you wish to build it yourself from source simply run `mvn clean install`.

-> **Tip:** setting your run configuration to execute `mvn clean install -pl stdlib -am` compiles the standard library before launching Pikt, in case you need to make updates to it.
+> **Tip:** setting your run configuration to execute `mvn clean install -pl stdlib -am` compiles the standard library before launching Pikt, in case you need to make frequent updates to it.
 If you are using IntelliJ IDEA consider importing configuration templates from the [runConfigurations](runConfigurations) folder.

 ## Roadmap